 The SDOH-1 measure requires data submission of the numerator and denominator for the screening rate of patients over 18 years at the time of admission.
 The SDOH-2 measure requires data submission of the numerator and denominator for the percent of patients screened for an HRSN, who screen positive for one or more of the five HRSNs.
 Hospitals submit data annually via the web-based portal previously described.
-Mandatory reporting begins on an annual basis beginning next year, with CY 2024 data affecting the payment determination for Federal Fiscal Year 2026 and subsequent years.
+Mandatory on an annual basis, with CY 2025 data affecting the payment determination for Federal Fiscal Year 2027 and subsequent years.